StarRocks/starrocks/docs/en/sql-reference/sql-functions/bitmap-functions/subdivide_bitmap.md

 ## Parameters

 `bitmap`: The bitmap that needs to be split, required.
-`length`: The size of the split.
+`length`: The maximum length of each sub-bitmap, required.
 Bitmaps larger than this value will be split into multiple small bitmaps.
-The size of each bitmap is smaller than this value, required.

 ## Return value

-Split into multiple sub-bitmaps not larger than length.
+Returns multiple sub-bitmaps not larger than `length`.

 ## Examples

+Suppose there is a table `t1`, in which the `c2` column is a BITMAP column.

+Use bitmap_to_string() to convert values in `c2` into a string.

 ```Plain
 mysql> select c1, bitmap_to_string(c2) from t1;